For a more comprehensive article on reverb see our Best Reverb Pedals piece.

 And, in case you are wondering, the word shoegaze is a misnomer: it should have been “pedalgaze,” since the guitarists in these bands are so busy stomping on effects they have to constantly stare at them – hence the genre’s name.

-We decided to organize this list in two categories: pure reverb stompboxes, and circuits that feature both a reverb and a delay circuit.
+We decided to organize this list in three categories: pure reverb stompboxes, circuits that feature both a reverb and a delay circuit, and stompboxes with three or four effects including reverb.

 AMBIENT/SHOEGAZE REVERB PEDALS

-This list is organized according to the perceived popularity of the pedals.
+This list is organized according to the perceived popularity of the pedals, and includes reverb pedals that are ideal for spacious soundscapes and reverberating textures typical of shoegaze and ambient music.

 EarthQuaker Devices Afterneath v3